-Istanbul Park, originally on the F1 calendar from 2005 to 2011, made a surprise return to the schedule in 2020 amid the coronavirus pandemic.
-The 2021 Turkish Grand Prix is set to take place on October 8-10.
+Istanbul Park, originally on the F1 calendar from 2005 to 2011, made a surprise return to the schedule in 2020 and 2021 amid the coronavirus pandemic.

 Built at a cost of over $200 million, and initially known as Istanbul Otodrom, the Istanbul Park circuit was designed by Herman Tilke.
 It’s considered to be one of his best works and was declared “the best race track in the world” by former Formula 1 CEO Bernie Ecclestone, who would go on to owned the managing rights to the circuit from 2007 to 2011.
 The circuit, Llocated 45km east of Istanbul, Istanbul Park was constructed between 2003 and 2005 and held, with the inaugural Turkish Grand Prix taking place in August 2005.

 The circuit makes use of the undulating landscape on which it is built.
 The downhill Turn 1 in particular has caught many drivers out on the opening lap of the race.
 Perhaps the highlight of the 5.3km track is the multi-apex Turn 8.
 This sweeping bend – the entry to which is taken at over 260km/h – has formed the basis for many of Tilke’s more recent circuits– most notably, Turns 17 and 18 at the Circuit of the Americas and the Turn 3 complex at Sochi Autodrom.

 Falling spectator numbers